At Emmy time, the gift suites hit Hollywood

 Other luxury items making their way to celebrities during the week include free trips to Fiji at the Secret Room Events and ComforPedic memory foam mattresses at GBK's gifting lounge.

-Meanwhile, HP Minis -- one-pound laptops -- are being gifted at the aptly named HP TouchSmart Gift Lounge, backstage at the Nokia Theater, where the Emmys Awards take place.
+Meanwhile, HP TouchPad PCs -- one-pound laptops -- are being gifted at the aptly named HP TouchPad Gift Lounge, backstage at the Nokia Theatre, where the Emmys Awards take place.

-Royce Ware jewelry designer Cynthia Mace, who hails from Oregon, came to L.A. as a vendor at the Endless Summer Emmy suite, held earlier in the week.
+Royce Ware jewellery designer Cynthia Mace, who hails from Oregon, came to L.A. as a vendor at the Endless Summer Emmy suite, held earlier in the week.

 "For us it wasn't about the celebrities -- it was about those who were drawn to the line and wanted to know more about it," Mace said.